Who is Tokyo Kids Write for?

 We welcome award-winning, Japan-based authors as they join camp sessions, share personal tips, and offer specific feedback to our young authors!

 One summer, our camp Skyped and emailed with Suzanne Kamata, author of Gadget Girl.
 We even read portions of her manuscript before it was even on the market!
-She supplied personal feedback to each young author.
+She supplied personal feedback to each young author via Skype and follow-up emails that she personally sent to each writer!

-This year, we welcome acclaimed author, Leza Lowitz!
-Her powerful novel-in-verse book, Up From the Sea, will connect to our camp as we learn how to research and connect historical knowledge with imagination to create our own work!
-Leza will join us in our studio for what will surely be a momentous day within the week.
-(Books will be supplied).
+Last year, we welcomed acclaimed author, Leza Lowitz!
+Her powerful novel-in-verse book, Up From the Sea, connected to our camped as researched and connected with historical knowledge on a heart level.
+Leza joined us in the Best Living Japan Studio for what was a momentous day!

 Stepping out of the box may mean brainstorming under a shady tree and letting the sounds of Tokyo be our rhythm as we search our brilliant verb word bank for the perfect word.
 It means flexible seating, warming up with music and a silly writing prompt, stretching out and feeling free to create.
 Depending on our writing task and project, it may be interviewing community members or thinking bigger, while we work in our beautiful workshop space of Best Living Japan.
 We will work like journalists and chase the story.